What Is Person-Centered Therapy?: Rogerian Therapy For Mental Health

 You may find that you already have within you all the information you need to make decisions.
 The therapist honors your perspective while also encouraging you to look at your circumstances from different perspectives.
 Still, the emphasis remains on what you believe matters most.

-Making your plans and decisions
+In person-centered therapy, you make your own plans and decisions

 With person-centered therapy, the therapist isn't going to tell you what to do about any situation.
 If you ask them directly what you should do, they're likely to ask you what you think you should do.
 If you try to get them to decide an issue for you, they'll likely put the question back in your lap.